chyh1990/caffe-compact/Readme.md

 Caffe-compact
 ==================

-This project remove most unnecessary dependency for CNN net testing.
+This project remove most unnecessary dependency for CNN net testing and feature extraction.

 Current dependency:
 * c++11 compiler (for shared_ptr)
 * google protobuf
-* cblas
+* cblas (e.g libatlas3gf-base)

 These dependencies can be satisfied on most platform including Windows.